rtmigo/vien_py/README.md

 ```

 As a ready-made solution to the problem, I tried [pipenv](https://pipenv.pypa.io/).
 But it is not
-a simple solution.
+the simple solution.
 This mighty tool brings new challenges that dwarf old ones.
 I didn't sign up for this.

 So I made `vep`.
 A stupidly simple tool for a half asleep developer.